szpeter80/misc/README.md

 # About

-This repository contains various small items, which worth sharing.
+This repository contains various small items, which are shared with the intention that somebody else might find it useful.